TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Configuration
 ##### Requirements
-You need to sign up for an [OTX](https://otx.alienvault.com/) account.
-Once you have done so, log in to the service, click on your username on the top navigation bar then on *Settings* and retrieve t
+You need to sign up for an [OTX](https://otx.alienvault.com/) account or use an existing one.

 ##### Parameters
 Log in to your OTX account, click on your username on the top